hashicorp/terraform-website/content/source/docs/glossary.html.md

 [webhook]: glossary.html#webhook
 [webhooks]: glossary.html#webhook

-A server-to-server HTTP request, in which one system responds to a change in its internal state by asking another system to perform some kind of action.
+A server-to-server HTTP request, in which one system responds to a change in its internal state by sending information to another system.

 The recipient of a webhook might return information to the requesting system, call other webhooks in response, perform its action silently, or ignore the request entirely.